-Just over a month left to have your say on waste strategy
+Just a few days left to have your say on waste strategy

 The more responses we get the clearer the picture will be of what people want from their waste management service, and that will really help with our long-term planningBridget Wayman, Wiltshire Council cabinet member for waste

-You have just over a month left to help shape a ten year strategy on how Wiltshire Council collects and manages household waste and recycling.
+You have just a few days left to help shape a ten year strategy on how Wiltshire Council collects and manages household waste and recycling.